 Partners is one of the larger private equity firms.
-The latest industry ranking, PEI 300, puts it an #21 with $15bn raised over the last five years.
+A recent industry ranking called PEI 300 puts it an #21 with $15bn raised over the last five years.
 The largest firm, Blackstone, raised a whopping $83bn.

 The history of Princess is a little unusual.
 It was originally funded by convertible bonds.
 These were converted into shares in 2006 and then the company was listed in Frankfurt.
 It joined the London Stock Exchange in November 2007 and delisted from Frankfurt in 2012.